1944 Auckland Rugby League season: Trevor Clifford Hosken

 Trevor Clifford Hosken of Wiri, Manurewa was killed in action on April 22, 1944, in Iceland, Atlantic Ocean aged 23.
 His rank was Warrant Officer, in the Royal New Zealand Air Force, 1407 Meteorological Flight, RAF.
-He trained at the RCAF, 2 Wireless School in Calgary, Alberta, Canada and the RCAF, 3 Bombing and Gunnery School, MadDonald, Manitoba.
+He trained at the RCAF, 2 Wireless School in Calgary, Alberta, Canada and the RCAF, 3 Bombing and Gunnery School, MacDonald, Manitoba.
 He was educated at the Point Chevalier and Manurewa schools.
-Hosken played for the Papakura seniors from 1939 to 1941 scoring 8 tries and kicking a conversion.
+Hosken played 36 seniors games for Papakura from 1939 to 1941 scoring 10 tries and kicking a conversion.
 He had debuted at the young age of 18.
 He joined the R.N.Z.A.F in January 1941 and left for Canada in September of the same year.
-Hosken was survived by his parents as their only son, Joseph Thomas Hosken, and Gladys Florence Louise Hosken (nee Wilson) of Auckland.
+Hosken was survived by his parents as their only son, Joseph Thomas Hosken, and Gladys Florence Louise Hosken (née Wilson) of Auckland.
 Hosken was buried at Reykjavik (Fossvogur) Cemetery, Iceland.
 He is memorialised at the Auckland War Memorial Museum, WW2 Hall of Memories.